metodi96/avax-tutorial-nft/README.md

 ### Testing our smart contracts

-Now that we have finished writing our smart contracts it is very important that we test them thoroughly for unexpected behaviour.
-As we now, once deployed on the blockchain, they are immutable, meaning that they cannot be updated directly.
+Now that we have finished writing our smart contracts it is very important that we test them thoroughly for erroneous behaviour.
+As we know, once deployed on the blockchain, they are immutable.
 We will be using [Mocha.js](https://mochajs.org/) for testing our contracts.
 It is integrated into the Truffle framework, so we do not need to install it.
 We do, however, need Open Zeppelin's Test Helpers, so we will import these in our tests.
 With that in mind, let us quickly jump into the **test/** directory of our project root and inside of it create two files, namely:

 **collectible.test.js**